EricRubl/BloodDonation/coreFlask/static/Documentation/manual.md

 ![](https://image.ibb.co/itFBdT/4.png)

-##### Nurse
+##### Personnel
-A nurse can see the list of all the Donation Requests, Donations and the Blood Bank
+A personnel can see the list of all the Donation Requests, Donations and the Blood Bank

 ![](https://image.ibb.co/h5pF58/5.png)
 ![](https://image.ibb.co/iV0Nk8/6.png)